Ypacaraí: Economy

+Demographics

+In 2020, the village had a population of 28,283.

 Culture

-In this city we can visit the monument to music, symbol and trophy of the Ypacaraí Festival.
-Upon entering the city, we come across the Sacred Heart of Jesus Church, also the "House of Culture: Teodoro S. Mongelós", in which there is a mausoleum, the mortal remains of Teodoro S. Mongelós and Demetrio Ortiz, creator of "Memories of Ypacaraí", also in this Cultural Center is the Museum "Memoria Ypacaraiense" where objects from the war of 70 are exhibited, and also of contemporary people, illustrious men and women.
+Local cultural sites include the monument to music, a symbol and trophy of the Ypacaraí Festival; the Sacred Heart of Jesus Church; and the "House of Culture: Teodoro S. Mongelós".
+The cultural center contains a mausoleum holding the remains of Teodoro S. Mongelós and Demetrio Ortiz, creator of "Memories of Ypacaraí", as well as the "Memoria Ypacaraiense" museum, which exhibits objects from the war of 70 and items associated with notable local people.

 Francisco Gaona, educator, social activist, trade unionist and historian, author of the book called "Introduction to the Guild and Social History of Paraguay", was born in this city in 1901.

 It is worth highlighting the history of Luisón de Tacuaral, a legend that originated in Cerrito, a place adjacent to the city.

 The Paraguayan rock bands of Salamandra and Bohemia Urbana, of great national and international diffusion, are originally from this city, where they also usually record takes for their video clips.

 The public square; considered as the main axis of the cultural and historical heritage of the city, it is connected to the Station and the House of Culture.